KStar-coder/My-portfolio/README.md

 # Portfolio

-## My personal 3d portfolio website showcasing my software developer journey
+## My personal 3d portfolio website showcasing my software developer journey.
+It is made using ReactJS, ThreeJS, React-three fiber and react-three drei.
 ### Will keep updating the website accordingly.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.